What is the CIBIL Report?

 What is a Good CIBIL Score?

 A good CIBIL score is generally considered to be above 700.
 However, some sources consider a CIBIL score above 750 as an excellent score.
-The range of a good CIBIL score is generally between 700 to 900, and a score within this range increases the chances of getting a loan approved and may result in lower interest rates and convenient repayment tenures.
+The range of a good CIBIL score is generally between 700-to-900, and a score within this range increases the chances of getting a loan approved and may result in lower interest rates and convenient repayment tenures.

 How to Improve Your CIBIL Score?